koushiktech2020/product_management_app/README.md

 ## Routing

 - All routes are defined in `src/routes.tsx` using React Router v7's `RouteObject` type.
+- Routes are configured as individual top-level routes, each wrapped with the Layout component for consistent navigation.
 - App.tsx imports and uses these routes for clean and maintainable structure.
-- Layout component is used to wrap all pages with a common Navbar.

 ## Contributing